-A typical application identifies three or four themes, but the number will vary depending on the scope and complexity of the project.
-A long list of themes in an application does not necessarily increase your chances of funding, because it may be an indication that the project is not focused.
+You are welcome to identify as many themes as you wish; however, a longer list of themes in an application does not necessarily increase your chances of funding, because it may be an indication that the project is not focused.
 Identify and develop the most relevant theme(s).